djekl/technical-challenge/README.md

 ## ISBN Client
 We have provided an ISBN client that takes a UUID, and returns a (fake) ISBN number.
 This class simulates a call to an external service that takes a few seconds to complete.

-The class is located in `App\Client\IsbnClient` and expects a Username and Password to be prvided to it when it is instantiated.
+The class is located in `App\Client\IsbnClient` and expects a Username and Password to be provided to it when it is instantiated.

 **_This file should not be changed as part of this challenge._**